xkollar/xkollar.github.io/data/posts/2026-02-25-tech-interview-aftertaste.markdown

 $$

 <div class="speaker b">
 Well, that's a beautiful closed form.
-And a strange too: all the irrational numbers, yet it produces natural numbers as results.
+And strange one too: all the irrational numbers, yet it produces natural numbers.

-But it still does not allow us to calculate n-th Fibonacci number in sub-log time!
+However it still does not allow us to calculate n-th Fibonacci number in sub-log time!
 If it was possible there would be some great improvements to be made here: